insooth/insooth.github.io/tagged-lambda-injection.md

 static_assert( ! std::is_same_v<decltype(x), decltype(y)>); // different types
 ```

-We will produce a tagged lambda by means of a phantom type, and inheritance to take over the behaviour of a passed lambda `F`.
+We will produce a tagged lambda by means of a phantom type, and inheritance to take over the behaviour of the passed lambda `F`.
 [Aggregate initialisation](https://en.cppreference.com/w/cpp/language/aggregate_initialization) of a public base class will be used.

 ```c++